 A flinty alternative to Muscadet, Gruner-Veltliner or Pouilly Fume, Picpoul used to be cheap, and unusual to find outside France until a few years ago when it cropped up more frequently, particularly on gastro-pub wine lists.
 Prices rose as it became more popular.
-My most read article, with a few hundred views, is Sainsbury’s Baron de Guers Picpoul de Pinet – https://wordpress.com/post/atimeforwine.blog/1286 This is better – and was awarded a Gold medal at the Concours des Grands Vins de France a Macon, 2017.
+My most read article, with hundreds of views, is Sainsbury’s Baron de Guers Picpoul de Pinet – https://wordpress.com/post/atimeforwine.blog/1286 This is better – and was awarded a Gold medal at the Concours des Grands Vins de France a Macon, 2017.

 Tasting notes: This is the sixth Picpoul de Pinet I’ve reviewed in the last twelve months.
 Unlike the others it’s not from the behemoth Les Costieres de Pomerols co-operative!
 Ormarine produce 8 different Picpoul wines including the best Picpoul I’ve tasted.